Your Studio Toolbox: Google Forms

 Click on the gear icon in the upper right-hand corner to check the settings on your Google Form.

 Several times now I’ve shared a Google Form only to have someone let me know that they aren’t able to access the form without a Google account.
-You can disable this function in settings by unchecking the “Limit to 1 response” box.
+You can disable this function in settings by unchecking the “Restrict to users” box.

 5. Share your form: